fairy-root/mac-to-m3u/README.md

 # IPTV Mac to M3U Converter

 ## Overview
+This repository contains two Python scripts, `maclist.py` and `macvod.py`, for converting IPTV server links and Mac addresses into M3U playlist files.

-This Python script, `maclist.py`, takes input of an IPTV server link and a Mac address, and returns the Mac address, subscription expiry, and the number of channels associated with it.
+- **`maclist.py`**: Takes input of an IPTV server link and a Mac address, and returns the Mac address, subscription expiry, and the number of channels associated with it.
 It then constructs an M3U playlist file containing all the channels ready to be used with M3U players.
+- **`macvod.py`**: Takes input of an IPTV server link and a Mac address, retrieves VOD (Video On Demand) categories and items, and constructs an M3U playlist file containing all the VOD items ready to be used with M3U players.

 ## Features
 - Takes input of IPTV server link and Mac address
-- Retrieves subscription information and channel list
+- Retrieves subscription information and channel/VOD list
-- Constructs an M3U playlist file with channel information
+- Constructs an M3U playlist file with channel/VOD information

 ## Requirements
 - Python 3.x
 - requests library (`pip install requests`)
+- tqdm library (`pip install tqdm`)

 ## Installation
 1. Clone the repository: